 Step 1: Batter

-In a large bowl, add the self raising flour, sea salt, MSG and water.
-Add the frozen chips and mix well by hand, adding a touch more flour or water as needed until the chips are lightly coated in the batter.
+Mix self raising flour and water in a large bowl.
+Add the frozen chips and mix well by hand, adding a touch more flour or water as needed until the chips are lightly coated.

 Step 2: Fry

-Carefully drop the battered chips one by one into the hot oil and fry for 3-4 minutes, stirring occasionally until the chips are just beginning to colour.
+Carefully drop the chips into the hot oil and fry for 3-4 minutes until the chips are just beginning to colour.
 Drain from the oil with a slotted spoon, then set aside for 5 minutes.
-Fry the chips once more until golden and crispy.
-Drain and set aside once more.
+Fry the chips again , drain and set aside once more.

 Step 3: Salt & Chilli

 Heat a wok or large frying pan over a medium heat.
-Add the vegetable oil, chopped garlic in oil, onion, green pepper, carrot and spring onion.
-Stir-fry for 20-30 seconds.
-Add the cooked chips and the salt and pepper seasoning and stir-fry for another 20-30 seconds.
-Add the crushed chilli flakes and rice wine to finish, mix well once more and serve.
+Add the vegetable oil, onion, peppers, spring onions and garlic.
+Add the chips and stir-fry for 20-30 seconds.
+Add the salt and pepper seasoning and stir-fry for another 20-30 seconds.
+Add crushed chilli flakes and rice wine to finish, mix well again and serve.

 Tips For Salt & Chilli Chips (In Light Batter)